-In June 2017, the GASB issued Statement No. 87, Leases effective for fiscal years beginning after December 15, 2019, which provides guidance for lease contracts for nonfinancial assets - including vehicles, heavy equipment, and buildings - but excludes nonexchange transactions, including donated assets, and leases of intangible assets (such as patents and software licenses).
+In June 2017, the GASB issued Statement No. 87, Leases, effective for fiscal years beginning after December 15, 2019.
+The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 The System is in the process of evaluating the impact of this pronouncement on its financial statements.